A Full Service SEC Filing Agent and Service Bureau, a Division of Electronic Publishing Services

 How do I get started with EDGAR?

-First of all, you will need to get EDGAR filing codes by filling out an online Form ID application at the SEC’s Filer Management Website and following the instructions there.
+First of all, you will need to get EDGAR filing codes by filling out an online Form ID application at the SEC’s Filer Management Website and following the instructions there; or we can do the process for you.
 We can send you an information kit with all the information you’ll need to know to get started.
 Call us and we’ll help you get started.

 Can you help me get filing codes codes I need to file?